AlexeyPechnikov/pygmtsar/snaphu/README_releasenotes.txt

   This code has not been well tested and users are advised to use this code with only the lowest of expectations.

-* The SOURCEMODE keyword and associated functionality has been removed due to changes in the source selection algorithm to allow the unwrapping of multiple regions that are disconnected by masked pixels.
+* The SOURCEMODE keyword and associated functionality have been removed due to changes in the source selection algorithm to allow the unwrapping of multiple regions that are disconnected by masked pixels.